hubertlepicki/handbook/benefits/commission.md

 ## Payments

 Commission is paid in the first payroll of each month.
 The payout will include any payments received from clients in the previous month.
+In the event the first payroll falls very close to the first of the month, commission may not be calculated in time to include in that payroll.
+When this occurs, commission will be paid in the second payroll of the month.

 Each month you will receive a report which outlines the individual payments and how much commission you received.